 Birmingham PlayCare Network is an organisation that advocates for play.
 In simple terms we believe children’s play is not only important but essential for their health, development, well being and fundamental to children’s enjoyment of their childhood.

-BCPN support the recently launched Play England manifesto which sets out 3 simple pledges for all children and young people to have the freedom and space to play enjoyed by previous generations.
+BCPN supports Play England’s manifesto which sets out three simple pledges for all children and young people to have the freedom and space to play enjoyed by previous generations.